Halo (Beyoncé song): Music videos

 The accompanying music videos for "Halo" and "Diva" premiered simultaneously on the US iTunes Store on December 23, 2008.
 Shot in late November 2008 in a SoHo townhouse owned by Beyoncé, the video was directed by Philip Andelman and features actor Michael Ealy as Beyoncé's love interest.
 Ealy was happy to work with Beyoncé, as he had loved the song immediately after hearing it.
 This was the second time he was asked to star in a video for a song by Beyoncé; the first was "Irreplaceable", which he had refused because he did not appreciate its theme and concept.
 He had advised Beyoncé: "Call me when you have a hero role".

 The video, which Beyoncé has considered intimate and romantic, begins as she stands against a wall, illuminated by light that passes through a window.
 In one scene, Beyoncé's character, dressed in a skin-tight leotard, performs a dance sequence while her love interest looks down at her from a balcony.
 According to Michael Slezak of Entertainment Weekly, the dance routines pay homage to the 1983 romantic drama film Flashdance.
 Beyoncé and Ealy later stare adoringly at each other as they snuggle on a sofa.
 During the climax of the video, Beyoncé is shown underwater, dressed in white, moving slowly upwards.
 As the chorus begins, she opens her eyes; after Ealy kisses the back of her neck, the pair come face to face in the final scene, in which Beyoncé lies in bed, with Ealy above her.
 Jennifer Cady of E!
 Online wrote that the bright shiny lights in the video "make [Beyoncé] look like an angel".
+Lecturer Sadeka Sabrina Haque was critical of the music video, saying that the music videos from the I Am... side portray Beyoncé as defenseles and thereby contributing to "the stereotypical degradation of black people into childlike status".
 The video was ranked at number 74 on BET's Notarized: Top 100 Videos of 2009 countdown.
 By April 2020, the video had received over one billion views on YouTube, becoming Beyoncé's first to achieve it.

 An alternative video surfaced online in late May 2010, explaining why Beyoncé's character was remembering her love interest in the original version.
 It begins with a view of the night sky and many trees, as Beyoncé drives a car and Ealy's character is chased by the police through a forest.
 As the video progresses, she parks her car on the side of the road and scenes from the original version are shown.
 Police dogs eventually catch Ealy's character and attack him savagely.
 An open bag reveals stolen money, which is dispersed by the wind.
 At the end of the video, in the forest, Beyoncé finds Ealy lying lifelessly on the ground.